YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Introduction/Index.rst

    - The old "sav\_library" extension is now obsolete and the code generation for this extension was removed.

-   - The compatibility with TYPO3 4.5 was removed.
+   - The compatibility with TYPO3 4.5 was removed in SAV Library Kickstarter 1.0.0.

+   - The compatibility with TYPO3 6.2 was removed in SAV Library Kickstarter 1.2.0.

 Screenshots
 -----------